vermilionsands/rask/README.md

 # rask

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A simple Clojure wrapper for Apache Flink.
+Work in progress.

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 vermilionsands

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.